elizabethwillard/elizabethwillard.github.io/_pages/about.md

 permalink: /about/
 ---

-B.S in Computer Engineering and a dual minor in English and Mathematics, currently pursuing MS in Data Science from University of California, Berkeley.
+B.S in Computer Engineering and a dual minor in English and Mathematics, MS in Data Science from University of California, Berkeley.

 ### Work Experience
+**ISO-New England** | July 2024 - Present | *Load Forecast Data Scientist*
+- Leveraging software engineering methodology to create reusable software packages and construct robust data pipelines
+- Researching and leveraging forecasting developments within research community

-**Idexx Laboratories** | August 2021 - Present | *Embedded Software Engineer I*
+**Idexx Laboratories** | August 2021 - May 2024 | *Embedded Software Engineer I*
 - Developed and coordinated emergency feature releases for chemistry analyzer product line to support in-field errors found by customer support using Lua and C++

 **University of Orono, Maine** | Fall 2020 - Spring 2021 | *Teaching Assistant*